nais/doc/addons/azure-ad.md

 Your application's Azure AD client ID is available at multiple locations:

-1. The environment variable `AZURE_APP_CLIENT_ID`, available inside your application at runtime.
+1. The environment variable `AZURE_APP_CLIENT_ID`, available inside your application at runtime
-2. The [Azure Portal].
+2. In the Kubernetes resource - `kubectl get azureapp <app-name>`
-3. In the Kubernetes resource - `kubectl get azureapp <app-name> -o json | jq '.status.clientId'`
+3. The [Azure Portal].

 ## Migrating from existing infrastructure-as-code ([IaC]) solution